 Keeping up with the Joneses (or FOMO) is a real thing.
-In a recent study, economist and University of Alberta professor Barry Scholnick found that for every $1,000 your neighbour wins in a lottery, your likelihood of going bankrupt increases by 2.4%.
+One report found that for every $1,000 your neighbour wins in a lottery, your likelihood of going bankrupt increases by 2.4%.
 Good thing your neighbour isn't likely to receive a windfall like that anytime soon, but it illustrates the phenomenon isn't just an urban myth.

-The trend to keep up is so dangerous that recently the Financial Consumer Agency of Canada (FCAC) warned us that too many Canadians are using their homes as ATMs.
-Those using a Home Equity Line of Credit – or a HELOC as many know it – skyrocketed nearly 40 percent since 2011.
-And the FCAC is worried about the 40% that are only making interest payments on these lines of credit.
-That means, at the end of two, three or more years, these debts aren't getting paid off.
+The trend to keep up is dangerous and too many Canadians are using their homes as ATMs.
+Those using a Home Equity Line of Credit – or a HELOC as many know it – skyrocketed in recent years.
+And with household debt numbers on the rise in Canada, that means that at the end of two, three or more years, these debts aren't getting paid off.